RavensbourneWebMedia/Dynamic-Web/sessions/03/README.md

 Many `if {this} then {that}` blocks can build quite complex behaviours.

-# Your brief
+# Your second part of the brief

 ### Make an **app** that helps **people** sort through **data** to **find** who/what they are looking for.

-Use the spaces from Mozilla to generate content and information.
+We are going to use the spaces from Mozilla, your finished prototypes to generate content and information.

 No matter which data the app uses, its **logic** will be the same: